-We will deduct a travel element of £159 from most DSA travel claims.
+We will deduct a travel element of £159 (£82 from students on Allied Health Profession (AHP) courses) from most DSA travel claims.
 We do this because this is the amount that students are expected to pay from their student loan, grant or bursary.
-For Nursing and Midwifery students the travel element we deduct is £5 per day.